GUIDE 2025

 Positive Employee Feedback Examples

 Positive feedback can be a measure of recognition and an acknowledgment of diligence.
-There are many instances where managers can take out the time to provide glowing remarks about their employees.
+There are many instances where managers can take the time to provide glowing remarks about their employees.
 Here are some examples:

 1. Employee performance appreciation